Nikolas-Charalambidis/conference-talks/2022-java-days.md

         </image>
     </configuration>
     ```
+  - **Paketo Builder**
     - The application build happens in the builder image, there are 3 builders out-of-the-box: `full`, `base`, and `tiny`.
 They differ in the number of libraries installed, though the most used one is `tiny`.
 It is possible to create your builder, though it is complicated and worth only for corporates where the implementation of such a builder must be certified security-wise.
 Jib also allows creating a custom builder more simply.
     ```xml
     <configuration>
       <image>
         <name>TODO_IMAGE_NAME</name>
         <buildpacks>
-          <builder>paketobuildpacks/builder:tiny</buildpack>
+          <builder>paketo-buildpacks/builder:tiny</buildpack>
         </buildpacks>
       </image>
     </configuration>